Questions? Feedback? powered by Olark live chat software

 It can vary depending on the grade level of the student, but the test can take between two to three hours to complete (not including time allowed for breaks).

-Can I see what questions my students got right or wrong on the CAT practice test, CAT, or TestPoint test to better see how to improve their knowledge in low-scoring areas?
-Or, can I look through the test before administering it to review the material that will be present on the test so that they score well?
+Can I see what questions my student got right or wrong on the test to better see how to improve their knowledge in low-scoring areas?
+Or, can I look through the test before administering it to review the material so my student can score better?

-The California Achievement and TestPoint Placement tests are designed to evaluate a student on basic and fundamental concepts derived from the subjects covered.
+Both the California Achievement and TestPoint Placement tests are designed to evaluate a student on basic and fundamental concepts derived from the subjects covered (and not on subject specifics).
 Therefore, there is no practical way to study for the test and no access is given to the questions or answers after test completion.

-How long will test scores be kept on record?
+How long will a record of the test scores be kept on file?

 Who has access to my student's testing scores?